thornoe/AtomSetup/README.md

 ## General installation of Atom:
 -   Follow the installation guide <https://flight-manual.atom.io/getting-started/sections/installing-atom/>
 -   To install Atom packages either
-    1. Press `ctrl+,` in Atom and search for packages under 'install'
+    1. Press `ctrl-,` in Atom and search for packages under 'install'
     2. Or open the terminal (e.g. Command Prompt in Windows) and run a command like `apm install file-icons`.
 The first time run `apm` to check apm is installed correctly
 -   The choice of UI Theme and Syntax Theme is highly subjective.
 I find [seti-ui](https://atom.io/themes/seti-ui) and [seti-syntax](https://atom.io/themes/seti-syntax) very pleasant